-Ontario Residents: There are two private clinics offering 3D Automated Breast Ultrasound (ABUS).
+Ontario Residents: There is a private clinic in Toronto 3D Automated Breast Ultrasound (ABUS).
 Private insurance may cover some of the cost.
-Clinics are located in Toronto and Barrie.
 ABUS was approved by Health Canada in 2011 as a screening tool.
-You do not need a doctor’s referral.
+You do not need a doctor’s/nurse practitioner’s referral.
 More information about private options can be found in the Screening Options Section.

-BC Residents: There are imaging facilities that provide handheld ultrasound without a requisition.
-If you have or do not have a requisition, screening ultrasound is an out of pocket expense in BC (around $300).
+BC Residents: UPDATE January 2019.
+Screening ultrasound for women with dense breasts is now covered by MSP if your doctor/nurse practitioner is prepared to give you an ultrasound.
+If not, there are imaging facilities that provide hand held ultrasound without a requisition.
+If you do not have a requisition, screening ultrasound is an out of pocket expense in BC (around $250).

-Automated Breast Ultrasound (ABUS) was approved by Health Canada as a screening tool and as an adjunct to mammography for women with no symptoms for breast cancer.
-Evidence shows it finds an additional 3.6 cancers per women screened.
-It is currently available privately in Ontario and under provincial insurance in Alberta.
+Automated Breast Ultrasound (ABUS) was approved by Health Canada as a screening tool in 2011 and as an adjunct to mammography for women with no symptoms for breast cancer.
+Evidence shows it finds up to an additional 3.6 cancers per 1000 women screened.
+It is currently available privately for screening in Toronto.
+It is readily available in Alberta and paid for under provincial insurance.